ericdorsey/regexstudyproblems/README.md

 Ebook for; Solutions Manual For; Test Bank for Anatomy, Physiology, and Disease An Interactive Journey for Health Professions, 2e Bruce Colbert, Jeff Ankney, Karen Lee
-Ebook for; Solutions Manual For; Test Bank for Management A Practical Introduction, 8e Angelo Kinicki, Brian  Williams Ebook for; Solutions Manual For; Test Bank for Prehospital Emergency Care 11e Joseph Mistovich Keith Karren Ebook for; Test Bank for Businesss Intelligence and Analytics Systems for Decision Support 10e Ramesh Sharda?
-Ebook for; Solutions Manual For Fundamentals of Electrical Circuits, 6e Charles Alexander, Matthew Sadiku Ebook for; Solutions Manual For Fundamentals of engineering design, 2e Barry Hyman
+Ebook for; Solutions Manual For; Test Bank for Management A Practical Introduction, 8e Angelo Kinicki, Brian  Williams Ebook for; Solutions Manual For; Test Bank for Prehospital Emergency Care 11e Joseph Mistovich Keith Karren Ebook for; Test Bank for Businesss Intelligence and Analytics Systems for Decision Support 10e Ramesh Sharda Ebook for; Solutions Manual For Fundamentals of Electrical Circuits, 6e Charles Alexander, Matthew Sadiku Ebook for; Solutions Manual For Fundamentals of engineering design, 2e Barry Hyman
 ```